 If you want to make sure you don’t miss out on my more detailed posts about heroes, beginning, middles, ends, and everything else story that I can think off, sign up for my mailing list!
 You’ll get an email every week letting you know what’s up!

 And if you have a question and want to ask me in person today (really).
-Check out my Facebook Live today at 15:00 Central European Time.
+Check out my Facebook Live every Thursday at 15:00 Central European Time.
 It’s going to be a fun one!